-du announces 5G+ to deliver up to double the speed

-(MENAFN- mslgroup) du, the leading telecom and digital services provider, today announced 5G+, its next-gen 5G network advancement.
-5G+ utilises du’s 5G-Advanced architecture to deliver up to double the network speed.
-This will transform how customers experience mobile connectivity with unprecedented speed and performance that transforms everyday digital activities.
+Du Announces 5G+ To Deliver Up To Double The Speed

-Karim Benkirane, Chief Commercial Officer at du, said: “By introducing 5G+ to our customers, du is setting a new benchmark for mobile performance in the UAE.
+Karim Benkirane, Chief Commercial Officer at du, said:“By introducing 5G+ to our customers, du is setting a new benchmark for mobile performance in the UAE.
 We will deliver more than just faster speeds; unlocking new possibilities for our customers.
 With more customers using generative AI, 5G+ will provide an enhanced network capabilities to improve experience and performance on AI-driven apps.
 From streaming in ultra-HD and competing in mobile gaming, to powering AI-driven apps instantly, our customers will soon be able to enjoy experiences that are seamless, reliable, and truly next-generation.
-This is how we’re shaping the future of connectivity and creating real value for our customers.”
+This is how we're shaping the future of connectivity and creating real value for our customers.”
+Next-Generation 5G+ Experience: 5G+ advanced capability introduces a suite of network improvements designed to transform the mobile experience for customers, featuring faster speeds with significantly enhanced performance, lower latency for real-time applications and seamless connectivity, ensuring optimal service quality.
+5G+ will transform how customers use their mobile devices every day, enabling instant movie downloads and uninterrupted ultra-high-definition streaming even in crowded venues, delivering lag-free gaming with competitive-edge response times, powering advanced AI applications like real-time translation and augmented reality, and ensuring crystal-clear video calls and seamless social media sharing with family, friends, and colleagues.
+At the core of this advanced technology are several cutting-edge technology components that set 5G+ apart from traditional mobile services.
+The 5G+ represents a fundamental advancement, featuring next-generation mobile network infrastructure that operates independently of LTE networks, and delivering up to 2 times improvement in download speeds.
+Unlocking 5G+ capabilities requires a compatible device and a compatible SIM or eSIM.
+About du: du adds life to life with a comprehensive portfolio of mobile, fixed, broadband, entertainment services, and fintech solutions.
+Through a digital-first approach powered by ultra-reliable fiber and 5G technology, du delivers bespoke solutions leveraging cloud computing, AI-driven analytics, advanced cybersecurity, and IoT integration.
+As a trusted digital telco enabler spearheading the UAE's digital transformation, we collaborate with a dynamic partner ecosystem to propel industries and society toward operational excellence, shaping a more connected and digitally advanced future across the region.

+5G+ will transform mobile performance, delivering low latency and the best network experience for lightning-fast entertainment and seamless gaming

-Karim Benkirane, Chief Commercial Officer at du, said: “By introducing 5G+ to our customers, du is setting a new benchmark for mobile performance in the UAE.
+Karim Benkirane, Chief Commercial Officer at du, said:“By introducing 5G+ to our customers, du is setting a new benchmark for mobile performance in the UAE.
 We will deliver more than just faster speeds; unlocking new possibilities for our customers.
 With more customers using generative AI, 5G+ will provide an enhanced network capabilities to improve experience and performance on AI-driven apps.
 From streaming in ultra-HD and competing in mobile gaming, to powering AI-driven apps instantly, our customers will soon be able to enjoy experiences that are seamless, reliable, and truly next-generation.
-This is how we’re shaping the future of connectivity and creating real value for our customers.”
+This is how we're shaping the future of connectivity and creating real value for our customers.”
+Next-Generation 5G+ Experience: 5G+ advanced capability introduces a suite of network improvements designed to transform the mobile experience for customers, featuring faster speeds with significantly enhanced performance, lower latency for real-time applications and seamless connectivity, ensuring optimal service quality.
+5G+ will transform how customers use their mobile devices every day, enabling instant movie downloads and uninterrupted ultra-high-definition streaming even in crowded venues, delivering lag-free gaming with competitive-edge response times, powering advanced AI applications like real-time translation and augmented reality, and ensuring crystal-clear video calls and seamless social media sharing with family, friends, and colleagues.
+At the core of this advanced technology are several cutting-edge technology components that set 5G+ apart from traditional mobile services.
+The 5G+ represents a fundamental advancement, featuring next-generation mobile network infrastructure that operates independently of LTE networks, and delivering up to 2 times improvement in download speeds.
+Unlocking 5G+ capabilities requires a compatible device and a compatible SIM or eSIM.
+About du: du adds life to life with a comprehensive portfolio of mobile, fixed, broadband, entertainment services, and fintech solutions.
+Through a digital-first approach powered by ultra-reliable fiber and 5G technology, du delivers bespoke solutions leveraging cloud computing, AI-driven analytics, advanced cybersecurity, and IoT integration.
+As a trusted digital telco enabler spearheading the UAE's digital transformation, we collaborate with a dynamic partner ecosystem to propel industries and society toward operational excellence, shaping a more connected and digitally advanced future across the region.

 Legal Disclaimer: